Thanks for your interest in the Bike Tech in School program!

 - Project Bike Tech will provide a schematic on the optimal layout of the classroom and facilitate the additional items needed in the room

-- Sponsors will ship all materials to the school and receive payment from Project Bike Tech
+- PBT Industry Partners will ship all materials to the school and receive payment from Project Bike Tech.
+If the school needs fundraising assistance, PBT can help with grant research and sponsorship opportunities.

 - The school or CTE agency is responsible for hiring the teacher, but Project Bike Tech can help provide insight on what to look for in a good Bike Tech teacher and where to look.

-- Once the teacher is hired, Project Bike Tech will give the Teacher a log in for the web site that contains all the materials needed to teach the class .
+- Once the teacher is hired, Project Bike Tech will give the teacher login information for the web site that contains all the materials needed to teach the class .
 We will also send the teacher’s guides and student copies of Park Tool’s Big Blue Book of Bicycle Repair.

 STEP 4: Continued Support